watchthehit/btfree/documentation/DeveloperGuide.md

 ### Color System

-The application currently uses two color systems:
+The application uses the BFColors system for all color management:

-1. **BFColors** (`BetFreeApp/Assets/BFColors.swift`): The primary color system with full light/dark mode support.
+**BFColors** (`BetFreeApp/Assets/BFColors.swift`): The primary color system with full light/dark mode support, featuring:
-2. **BFTheme** (`BetFreeApp/BetFreeApp/BetFreeApp/BetFreeApp/BFTheme.swift`): A compatibility layer that provides a bridge to the BFColors system.
+- Semantic color naming (e.g., `primary`, `secondary`, `accent`)
+- Functional color naming (e.g., `success`, `warning`, `error`)
+- Automatic light/dark mode adaptation
+- Gradient generators (e.g., `brandGradient()`, `primaryGradient()`)

-#### Migration Strategy
+#### Migration Status

-We are gradually migrating all code to use the BFColors system directly.
-The BFTheme system provides a compatibility layer during this transition.

-- **New components** should use `BFColors` directly.
-- **Existing components** can continue to use `BFTheme` until they are refactored.
+We have completed the migration of most components to the BFColors system:
+- ✅ All Priority 1 Components (ReminderSettingsView, ProgressView, etc.)
+- ✅ All Priority 2 Components (EnhancedOnboardingView, BFButton, BFCard)
+- 🔄 Currently working on Priority 3 Components

+**All new development should use BFColors exclusively.**

+> Note: The legacy BFTheme system has been deprecated and will be removed in a future update.

 ### Updating Colors